tonybotros1/my_hr_system/README.md

 ## Security and production notes

+- Keep this repository private and grant access only to trusted people who need it.
+- Do not send customers a source-code archive unless a signed agreement explicitly authorizes it.
+- Remove repository access immediately when a developer, employee, or contractor no longer needs it.
 - Never place MongoDB, Cloudinary, OAuth, or token-signing secrets in Flutter code or `--dart-define` values.
 - Treat everything compiled into `build/web/` as public.
 - Use separate, strong access-token and refresh-token secrets.